Sumit4482/lightning/PORTFOLIO_CONFIGURATION_GUIDE.md

 ## Tips for Best Results

 1. **Keep descriptions concise** - Aim for 1-2 sentences for project descriptions
-2. **Use consistent skill levels** - Keep skill levels between 70-95 for realistic representation
+2. **Use realistic skill levels** - Keep skill levels between 60-95 for realistic representation
 3. **Include live URLs** - Always provide live project URLs when possible
 4. **Optimize images** - Use compressed images for better performance
 5. **Test your links** - Ensure all social and project links work correctly